dante-cmd/Animated-Product-Card/README.md

 # Web Scraping for Web Page's Adidas

 This project has the goal getting the images from the Web Page of Adidas company.
-Those images will be used for educational purposes, appling in real project the techniques for extrating data from the web
+Those images will be used for educational purposes, applying in real project the techniques for extrating data from the web
 The URL of the webpage is https://www.adidas.com/us/shoes?grid=true